tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 __A Region__ is a geographical isolated area that contains AWS resources.

-An __Availability Zone__ is a single data center or a group of data centers within a Region.
+An __Availability Zone__ (Logical Data center) is a single data center or a group of data centers within a Region.
 Availability Zones are located tens of miles apart from each other.

+A Region consists of three or more Availability Zones.

+Each AZ have one or more physical data centers.

 An __edge location__ is a site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.